frontenddogma/web-development-glossary/manuscript/p.md

 : A structured collection of design particles, elements, and components.
 May be part of a design system.

 Pave the cowpaths
 : The idea to build on and formalize existing practices.
-“Pave the cowpaths” was one of the principles applied to extend the HTML standard (“HTML5”).
+“Pave the cowpaths” was one of the principles applied to extend the HTML standard.

 Pay-per-click
 : An Internet advertising model used to drive traffic to websites, in which an advertiser pays a publisher (typically a search engine, website owner, or a network of websites) when the ad is clicked.
 Pay-per-click is commonly associated with first-tier search engines (such as Google Ads and Bing Ads).
 With search engines, advertisers usually bid on keyword phrases relevant to their target market.
 In contrast, content sites commonly charge a fixed price per click rather than use a bidding system.
 PPC display advertisements, also known as banner ads, are shown on websites with related content that have agreed to show ads and are typically not pay-per-click advertising.
 Social networks such as Facebook, Twitter, LinkedIn, and Pinterest have also adopted pay-per-click as one of their advertising models. [†](#w-ppc)